 Presto!
 Be Gone.
 If you hired a certified tree company to remove your ash trees infested with EAB, they can safely dispose of the wood you don’t want.
 It’s that easy.

-Make a Fire.
+Buil a Fire in your fireplace.
 As we mentioned above, it is safe to burn ash wood that has EAB.

 Stop and Drop.
 Search online or contact your municipality to see if there’s an EAB-compliant site nearby, where you can leave the infested ash wood.
 Or your municipality may want it.